mizzao/andrewmao.net/portfolio.md

 layout: page
 ---

-I love to learn new things and figure out the best way to get something done, and I enjoy working with everything from software to hardware to physical things.
-Here are a selection of various projects I've worked on.
+I love to learn new things and figure out the best way to get something done.
+Here are various projects I've worked on; everything from software and data to physical things.

 ****
 {: .clearfix}